-In 2010, South African Herman Vivier and his wife, Jenya, founded The Surfer Kids, a non-profit organisation (NPO) in Mossel Bay that teaches life skills to kids from disadvantaged communities through surfing.
+In 2010, South African Hermann Vivier and his wife, Jenya, founded The Surfer Kids, a non-profit organisation (NPO) in Mossel Bay that teaches life skills to kids from disadvantaged communities through surfing.
 A decade later, the programme coaches 40 kids from JCC Camp and employs four coaches from the township.

 The societal impact, or promise, of Bitcoin in a circular economy is yet to be fully realised.
 Feedback from El Zonte, the first Bitcoin economy, has been mixed.
 Some merchants in El Zonte say it’s given them a chance to invest and save for the long term and provide for their families, while others have simply gone on as before, refusing to accept anything other than hard cash.

 Doubt has also been cast over the El Salvadoran President’s decision to make Bitcoin legal tender, with economists pointing out that President Bukele’s Bitcoin ambitions may be a crapshoot to pay off the country’s mounting debts.
 Technical and other operational glitches have also plagued Chivo, the official Bitcoin wallet in El Salvador, but considering the sheer scale of the experiment, the first of its kind in history, it was never going to go off without a hitch.

 Cash vs. Bitcoin